-The Company consolidates the results of NRG Yield LLC through its controlling interest, with NRG's interest shown as noncontrolling interest in the financial statements.
-On May 14, 2015, the Company completed a stock split in connection with which each outstanding share of Class A common stock was split into one share of Class A common stock and one share of Class B common stock and one share of Class B common stock and one share of Class B common stock and one share of Class D common stock.
+NRG Yield, Inc. consolidates the results of NRG Yield LLC through its controlling interest, with NRG's interest shown as noncontrolling interest in the financial statements.
+On May 14, 2015, NRG Yield, Inc. completed a stock split whereby each outstanding share of Class A common stock was split into one share of Class A common stock and one share of Class C common stock, and each outstanding share of Class B common stock was split into one share of Class D common stock.
 The stock split is referred to as the Recapitalization and all references to share or per share amounts in the accompanying consolidated financial statements and applicable disclosures have been retrospectively adjusted to reflect the Recapitalization.
 In addition, on June 29, 2015, NRG Yield, Inc. completed the issuance of 28,198,000 shares of Class C common stock for net proceeds of \$599 million.
 The holders of NRG Yield, Inc.'s outstanding shares of Class A and Class C common stock are entitled to dividends as declared.
-NRG receives its distributions from NRG Yield LLC through its ownership of NRG Yield LLC Class B and Class D units.
+NRG receives its distributions from NRG Yield LLC through its ownership of NRG Yield LLC class B and Class D units.

-The following table represents the structure of the Company as of March 31, 2016:
+The following table represents the structure of the Company as of June 30, 2016:

-As of March 31, 2016, the Company's operating assets are comprised of the following projects:
+As of June 30, 2016, the Company's operating assets are comprised of the following projects: